MarcoMatous/F1_Python_Telemetry_Analizer/README.md

 # F1_Python_Telemetry_Analizer
-the aim with this project is to build something with the skills in programming and data analysis learned in my first semester of mechanical engineering while combining my passion and enthusiasm for motorsport :).
+This project aims to build something with the programming and data analysis skills I have learned in my first semester of mechanical engineering while combining my passion and enthusiasm for motorsport :).